llwor94/eastside-swim-school/announcements/pool-will-remain-closed-all-day-today-will-remained-closed-tomorrow-morning-stay-tuned-for-tomorrow-evening-lessons.md

 ---
-title: We are CLOSED this week but monitoring situation weekly.
+title: We are now OPEN!
+Call to book a lesson.
 ---
-We are CLOSED this week but monitoring situation weekly.
+We are now OPEN!
+Call to book a lesson.